 NOTE: All JPG and PNG files may appear to be very large on your screen because they are 300 dpi.
 Web resolution is 72 dpi.
 Both file formats were saved in the RGB color mode and should be converted to CMYK for printing.

 Trademarks and Licensing

 The name “Connecticut College” is a registered service mark of the College and may not be used by any outside entity or individual without prior written permission from the College.
 Similarly, the College Seal, Logo, Logo Signature, Athletics Logos and Vintage Camel Logo are valuable trademarks and service marks of the College and may not be used without prior written permission.
-For permission to use any of these marks, please contact Benjamin Parent, Senior Designer, at 860-439-2106.
+For permission to use any of these marks, please contact Benjamin Parent, Director of Creative Services, at 860-439-2106.